 Retest your throughput speed in the area that previously experienced less-than-optimal WiFi.
 If you don’t see a significant boost, it’s possible you may need a different range extender.

 In some cases, a standard WiFi range extender will not bring new bandwidth life to spotty areas of reception.
-If a building’s architecture prohibits central location of the extender, for example, you could run into this problem.
+If a building’s architecture prohibits using a central location for the extender, for example, you could run into this problem.

 In such scenarios — alternatives such as AC or powerline-based — WiFi extenders should be considered.
 Generally, AC-based extenders cost slightly more than their non-AC counterparts.
 However, as more companies enter the market, we expect prices to continue to drop.